 3) Dropping off dog or cat food directly to our hospital.
 If you prefer curbside drop-off, please call us at (903) 454-6222 when you arrive and we'll gladly get it from you!

 We know that many of you will want to contribute things such as toys, blankets, etc.; however, Hunt County Shared Ministries is sometimes able to purchase food and supplies at much more affordable price than the general public and therefore, generally prefers monetary donations.
-With the unprecedented events of the pandemic, there is an unreliable availability of pet food through their resources.
+With the unprecedented events surrounding the pandemic, there is an unreliable availability of pet food through their resources.
 Therefore, we are also accepting food at our location.
 The good news is, your donation is tax-deductible, so save your receipt!

 Thank you for your generosity and support of the furry companions of those in need through this community service project!
 We wish you a very Merry Christmas and a Happy New Year!